-Downtown's economy is strong and vibrant.
-The economic revitalization of Downtown over the last several decades has been transformative for the entire community.
-However, there are challenges that need to be addressed to ensure Downtown's continued economic health.
-Rising costs have impacted Downtown's affordability for both residents and business owners.
-This Plan encourages additional housing and more varied housing types Downtown to provide more options for residents.
-It also encourages small-format retail spaces and support for small and local businesses.
-Vehicle parking is another issue that is explored in depth in this Plan.
-Providing parking is expensive one space in a parking garage can cost up to \$35,000 to build.
-Policies in this Plan will guide our decisions about parking in the future.
-Careful data collection and monitoring, appropriate requirements for private development that still allow for good design and quality materials, and encouraging public-private partnerships for additional parking structures are examples of policy recommendations included in the Plan.
+Put Pedestrians First continued economic health.
+Rising costs have impacted Downtown's affordability for both residents and business Regardless of their mode of travel -car, bike, longboard, owners.
+This Plan encourages additional housing and bus, on foot, or using a mobility device - everyone who more varied housing types Downtown to provide more comes Downtown is a pedestrian when they arrive. options for residents.
+It also encourages small-format Downtown is already one of the most pedestrianretail spaces and support for small and local businesses. oriented places in our entire community.
+However, the Vehicle parking is another issue that is explored in experience of walking around Downtown is not always depth in this Plan.
+Providing parking is expensive as enjoyable or safe as it could be.
+The policies in this one space in a parking garage can cost up to \$35,000 Plan aim to put pedestrians first in all parts of Downtown. to build.
+Policies in this Plan will guide our decisions More transportation options, safer crossings, more about parking in the future.
+Careful data collection pleasant streetscapes and public spaces and buildings and monitoring, appropriate requirements for private designed to feel comfortable at the pedestrian scale development that still allow for good design and quality are all emphasized throughout the plan. materials, and encouraging public-private partnerships for additional parking structures are examples of policy Preserve and Enhance Downtown's Sense recommendations included in the Plan.